NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Hand Adze.md

-This is a smaller version of an adze, useful for more delicate woodworking or projects in cramped spaces.
-Gripplis use the hand adze for crafting and as close quarters weapons.
+The adze's smaller version is useful for delicate woodworking in cramped spaces.
+Tripkees use hand adzes for crafting and as close quarters weapons.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*